-(called triad), the balance property implies that either all three of these users are friends or only one pair of them are friends.
-Figure 5 shows such an example.
-To adapt the theory to our problem, we can map either the two-way relationship or the one-way relationship on the friendship.
-Then we examine how the Twitter network with (only two-way relationships or one-way relationships) satisfy the structural balance property.
-More precisely, we compare the probabilities of the resultant triads that satisfy the balance theory based on two-way relationships and one-way relationships on Twitter.
-Figure 6 clearly shows that it is much more likely (88%) for users to be connected with a balanced structure of two-way relationships.
-While with one-way relationships, the resultant structure is very unbalanced.
-This is because two users are very likely to follow a same movie star, but they do not know each other, which results in a unbalanced triad (Figure 5 (C)).
+structural balance property.
+For every group of three users (called triad), the balance property implies that either all three of these users are friends or only one pair of them are friends.
+Figure 6 shows such an example.
+To adapt the theory to our problem, we can map either the reciprocal relationship or the parasocial relationship on the friendship.
+Then we examine how the Twitter network (only reciprocal relationships or parasocial relationships) satisfies the structural balance property.
+More precisely, we compare the probabilities of the resultant triads that satisfy the balance theory based on reciprocal relationships and parasocial relationships on Twitter.
+Figure 7 clearly shows that it is much more likely (88%) for users to be connected with a balanced structure of reciprocal relationships, while with parasocial relationships, the resultant structure is very unbalanced.
+This is because two users are very likely to follow a same movie star, but they do not know each other, which results in a unbalanced triad (Figure 6(c)).